Guide book: Post-WW2

 Soon after World War II, two new names emerged which combined European and American perspectives on international travel.
 Eugene Fodor, a Hungarian-born author of travel articles, who had emigrated to the United States before the war, wrote guidebooks which introduced English-reading audiences to continental Europe.
 Arthur Frommer, an American soldier stationed in Europe during the Korean War, used his experience traveling around the Continent as the basis for Europe on $5 a Day (1957), which introduced readers to options for budget travel in Europe.
 Both authors' guidebooks became the foundations for extensive series, eventually covering destinations around the world.

 Since then, Let's Go, Lonely Planet, Insight Guides, Rough Guides, Eyewitness Travel Guides and many other travel guide series have been published.

 For specific activities

-Specialist guides for mountains have a long history owing to the special needs of mountaineering, climbing, hill walking and scrambling.
+Specialist climbing guidebooks for mountains have a long history owing to the special needs of mountaineering, rock climbing, hill walking, and scrambling.
 The guides by W A Poucher for example, are widely used for the hill regions of Britain.
 There are many more special guides to the numerous climbing grounds in Britain published by the Climbers Club, for example.